jtorsvik/project-anthill/README.md

 - Databricks code deployment from Dev -> Test -> Prod
 - Automatic integration testing in Test environment
 - Automatic unit testing in Test environment
-- Linting and static code analysis for Terraform and Python code
+- [DONE] Linting and static code analysis for Terraform and Python code
 - Automated security scanning of Terraform configurations and dependencies
-- Continuous delivery of Python packages to internal or public registries
+- [DONE] Continuous delivery of Python packages to internal or public registries
-- Automated documentation generation and publishing
+- [DONE] Automated documentation generation and publishing
 - Notification and alerting on pipeline failures or policy violations
 - Environment-specific configuration validation before deployment
 - Rollback and recovery workflows for failed deployments